LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 From what I read, NASA did not say anything about break or continue statements.
 Now of course breaks are completely fine in switch cases it is more so its usage in loops that are of concern.
-MISRA C 2004 states a rule that bans continue and rescinded a rule banning break, but this was made in 2004.
 These two statements are strictly limited to loops, so they are not as devious as goto or setjmp/longjmp.
 They act as a shortcut to end the loop or start a new iteration, so their effect on flow are understood.
 Of course like any tool it can be abused to make unreadable code.
-This is especially true when they are used in nested conditionals in a single loop like so.
+This is especially true when they are used in nested ifs in a single loop like so.
 ```
 #include <stdio.h>